 Economists favor a carbon tax as the most efficient way to forestall global warming because they assume that the goal should be to reduce the amount of carbon.
-But what if that assumption is wrong?
+But David Henderson suggests that assumption may be wrong.

 This is Dick McKenzie, writing in Regulation magazine: